 Due to the adverse weather conditions and high number of school closures, we have decided that all music lessons, Ensembles and Concerts will be cancelled from 3PM TODAY THURSDAY 1 MARCH 2018 UNTIL SUNDAY 4 MARCH.
 We hope to resume normal teaching from Monday 5 March.

-Surrey Arts is delighted to announce it has been awarded funding from the PRS (Performing Rights Society) Foundation’s Open Fund for 'No Sound Ever Dies', a newly-commissioned piece of music for 1,000 instrumentalists and singers drawn from Surrey schools and community groups.
+Surrey Arts is delighted to announce it has been awarded funding from Arts Council England’s Grants for the Arts fund for 'No Sound Ever Dies', a newly-commissioned piece of music for 1,000 instrumentalists and singers drawn from Surrey schools and community groups.